chernanma/Project_1/README.md

 ---
 ## How To Use

  The User will enter a specific location which will display all nearby testing locations for Covid-19 in that area.
 Users can also view directions and testing sites via map and gps intergrated by developers.
-The current statistics can also be displayed with a "click of the finger" function that captures current analytical data and trends provided by API's.
+The current statistics can also be displayed with a "click of the finger function", that captures current analytical data and trends provided by API's.

 ## Screenshots